Issues In British Politics POLITIC4009

 Are reassessment opportunities available for all summative assessments?
 Not applicable for Honours courses$reassessOppTxt

-This course aims to deepen student knowledge of a range of issues in British Politics, including the enduring legacy of the post-war consensus (c.1945-1979), the rethinking of the state under the Thatcher, Major and Blair governments (1979-2007), the 2008 Global Financial Crisis and a series of striking political developments in the UK through to the 2017 general election and Brexit (e.g. coalition government at Westminster in 2010; a majority SNP government in Scotland in 2011; UKIP's success in the 2014 European Parliament elections; the 2016 EU referendum).
-The certainties which for so long characterised the British political system have in recent years appeared less certain.
-Conservative Party and Labour Party repositioning, constitutional reform by act of parliament (1997-present), the undoing of UK membership of the European Union, Britain's role in the world, and the extent to which a coherent policy on climate change and the environment has been achieved by successive governments are all considered.
+This course aims to deepen student knowledge of a range of issues in British Politics, including The British Political Tradition, the legacy of the post-war consensus (c.1945-1979), the rethinking of the state under the Thatcher governments, 1979-1990 and beyond, Conservative Party and Labour Party repositioning, constitutional reform by act of parliament (1997-present), the undoing of UK membership of the European Union, Britain's role in the world, and the extent to which a coherent policy on climate change and the environment has been achieved by successive governments are all considered.

 Intended Learning Outcomes of Course